eliwilliams1337/website/projects/interviews.md

 ### Format

-A series of prompt based responses, all formatted in mass here
+A series of prompt based responses, all formatted here

 _Notes:_